Explore:

 "Erotic Grotesque Nonsense"

-The voice sample is from the movie Pinocchio 964, this cyberpunk, Japanese art film from the 90s.
-Think Rubber's Lover, Tetsuo: the Iron Man, Burst City, etc. Funnily enough, this style of sampling was actually most informed by Public Enemy and A Tribe Called Quest, my pilgrimage into the world of hip-hop happening alongside all of this.
+The voice sample is from the movie Pinocchio 964, this Japanese art film from the 90s.
+Think Rubber's Lover, Tetsuo: the Iron Man, Burst City, etc. Funnily enough, this style of sampling was actually most inspired by Public Enemy and A Tribe Called Quest, my pilgrimage into the world of hip-hop happening alongside all of this.

 Back to Posts